dacbd/blog/content/posts/zero-to-prod-gke/index.md

 Next our country block.
 Let's block Iran and North Korea.
-To elaborate the example, you might not want to do business with sanctioned countries.
+To elaborate on the example, you might not want to do business with sanctioned countries.

 An additional consideration for the more paranoid is to track blocks that contain your auth header, A bad actor who is normally using a VPN might forget now and then.
 ```hcl